The second installment of taxes levied on the Grand List of October 1, 2018 becomes due and payable on January 1, 2020.

-For the January installment: taxes received/postmarked by February 1, 2018 will be considered timely.
-Payments received/postmarked after February 1, 2018 will be subject to interest of 1.5% per month or 18 % annually from the due date in accordance with Connecticut General Statutes.
-Initial interest starting February 2nd is 3% of outstanding taxes with a minimum of $2.00 per tax account.
-State Statutes dictates that failure to receive a bill does not invalidate the tax.
+Taxes received/postmarked by Febuary 1, 2020 will be considered timely.
+Payments received/postmarked after February 2, 2020 will be subject to interest of 1.5% per month or 18% annually from the due date in accordance with Connecticut General Statutes.
+Initial interest starting February 2 is 3% of outstanding taxes with a minimum of $2.00 per tax account.
+State Statutes dictate that failure to receive a bill does not invalidate the tax.

-ALD prefers that you send your check and a copy of your tax bill to ALD Tax Collector via United States Postal Service.
+ALD prefers that you send your check and a copy of your tax bill to the ALD Tax Collector via United States Postal Service.
 If you must use direct payment through your bank, make sure your bank includes the correct tax bill number with the check payment, otherwise it may delay payment.
 Please do not send anything via FedEx or United Parcel Service (UPS) to Amston Lake District.
-We can only accept mail and packages sent to our P.O.
-Box through United States Postal Services (USPS).
+We can only accept mail and packages sent to our P.O. box through the United States Postal Service (USPS).

 Send payment to: